timescale/docs/mst/failover.md

 One standby read-only replica server is configured, for Managed Service for TimescaleDB on a Pro plan.
 You can query a read-only replica server, but cannot write to a read-only replica server.
-When a master server fails, standby replica server is automatically promoted as master.
+When a master server fails, the standby replica server is automatically promoted as master.
 If you manually created a read-only replica service, then if a master server fails, the read-only replica services are not be promoted as master server.